On a Saturday morning, Westcliff is closed for business.

 This is a good name for a band because we didn’t just drive hundreds of miles to Westcliff to listen to frills and trills and a lot of Mozart licks.

-Nothing Fancy serves us meat and potatoes, fresh vegetables from pa’s garden, cornbread,plenty of sweet ice tea, and a big slice of rhubarb pie in their down home musical buffet this afternoon to start the concert rolling.
+Nothing Fancy serves us country meat and potatoes, fresh vegetables from pa’s garden, cornbread,plenty of sweet ice tea, and a big slice of rhubarb pie in their down home musical buffet this afternoon to start the after lunch concert rolling.

 These boys are also slipping us a little bit of fancy too, whether we want it or not, but we aren’t going home from this performance hungry.

-Bluegrass music has plenty of fancy in it, but it doesn’t come out on stage until the right moment, and, even then, only for a few choruses.
+Bluegrass music has fancy in it, but it doesn’t come out on stage until the right moment, and, even then, only for a few choruses.

 This music came from houses with no plumbing, no electric, well water and wood heat.

-Singing too fancy would be akin to committing musical fraud.
+Singing and playing too fancy would be akin to committing musical fraud.

 This little brook gently runs through the Alvarado Campground, following a path of least resistance on it’s way to join a larger river, and then, with that river, rambling all the way to the closest ocean.